Dave, January 1, 2021

 I have been teaching courses to small groups for more than 13 years, both as on-site corporate training and my open courses in Chicago.
 Before that, I spent 7 years teaching computer science courses as a university professor.
 In offering my courses online, my goal is to create an environment where you will be challenged and where you can interact with other participants.
 All courses are strictly limited to about 12 attendees.
 They are live-taught and assume your full involvement during the week (meaning approximately 40 hours of work).
 I do not operate a MOOC.
 Courses are not passive.
 Do not register for an online course unless you can fully commit time to it.

 Q: How is a course delivered online?

-Q: When is the course taught?
+Q: How is course time structured?

-A: Courses are taught 9:30am-5:30pm in US Central Time with approximately an hour for lunch and a 20 minute afternoon coffee break.
+A: Courses are taught 9:30am-5:30pm in US Central Time (Chicago) with approximately an hour for lunch and a 20 minute afternoon coffee break.

 Q: Can I take a course and work my regular job at the same time?

-It depends--do you want to finish the course?
+A:It depends--do you want to finish the course?
 If the answer is "yes", then the answer to this question should probably be "no." My courses are advanced and demand your attention.
 If you are attempting to multitask, you will likely fail.
 It highly recommended that you either ask your employer for time off or time for training and development.

 Q: How long will you be offering courses online?

 A: Although the pandemic prompted me to start offering courses online, I plan to continue offering online courses for the foreseeable future (even when I resume in-person teaching).
 I've had a positive experience with online courses over the last few years so I will continue to offer that as option.

 Q: When do you foresee a return to in-person instruction?